shvilam/LocalCacheLoader/README.md

 Fork from https://github.com/sgmnt/LocalCacheLoader
+Main resone for forking is translte to english

-LocalCacheLoader of fully compatible with Loader / URLLoader Is read for class .
+LocalCacheLoader of fully compatible with Loader / URLLoader.

 By using this class , the data of the image or text that is read Save once locally , if a file of the same already exists